This is a road trip report from October 2022, on how I travelled from Santiago to Quepos, crossing the Paso Canoas border from Panama to Costa Rica.

 Yikes!!

-The area was packed with migrants who were, I found out in due course, from Venezuela and all heading north, like me.
+The area was packed with migrants from Venezuela, all heading north, like me.

-One bus was preparing to leave.
-I tried my luck.
+One bus was preparing to leave, so I tried my luck

 I blagged my way onto the bus and within 10 minutes we were on our way.
 I think I was charged all the way to San José as 9,500 was a tad expensive just to Quepos but, it beat waiting 5 hours for the next free seat and arriving at 7 pm and having to look for a room in the dark.